HannahNT123/library_zines/README.md

 ## 🐙 Ethical Commitments

 This project is guided by the **Zine Librarians Code of Ethics**.
-To that end, please rest assured that:
+All of the zines you will find here were either sourced from public, online zine libraries or submitted directly by their creators.
+Regardless of how the zines ended up here, please rest assured that:

 - Contributors retain authorship of their work
 - Access and reuse preferences are respected